jrb00013/jrb00013/README.md

 On top of my technical skills, I've also worked outside during my college summers as a maintence worker at my hometown cemetery, where I learned how to work with grit but also enjoy the little things while on the job.
 I'm thankful for the opportunities that I have.

-Some of my skills and interests are listed below.
+My education, interests, and projects are listed below.
 I have links to some of my old uploaded projects by which I maintain the repos for and occasional update.
-I'm also working on a few new projects as well.
+I'm also working on a few new projects as well that you might be interested in taking a look at.

-Thanks for stopping by, enjoy your day!

 ## 🎓 Education
 West Virginia University, B.S. in Computer Engineering (Graduated May 2025)